-42 R512-4.10.5.4 (Nov.
-2014).

-43 R512-4.10.5.6 (Nov.
-2014).

-44 R512-4.10.5.5, 7 (Nov.
-2014).

-45 R512.4.10.4 (Nov.
-2014).

-47 R512-5.2 (Nov.
-2014).

-• Indicia of Utah domicile.

-5R.7.4 DECLARATION OF FINANCIAL INDEPENDENCE.49
+40 R512-5.2 (May 2016).

+- Documentation of eligibility for state social or rehabilitation services; - Documentation of immigration status and placement as political refugee; and - Indicia of Utah domicile. - 7.4.
+Declaration of Financial Independence.42 - 7.4.1.
 In addition to submitting objective evidence of domicile, a person seeking resident student status or nonresident exempt status must also submit a declaration of financial independence, which must include, at a minimum, evidence that the person is not claimed as a dependent on the most recently filed federal tax returns of any person who is not a resident of Utah.
-Snow College requires this documentation at the time of initial application for nonresident exempt status.
+Snow College requires this documentation at the time of initial application for nonresident exempt status. - 7.5.
+Burden of Proof.43 - 7.5.1.

-5R.7.5 BURDEN OF PROOF.50

 The student has the burden of proving that he or she is eligible for resident student status or nonresident exempt status.
 This burden applies to all residency determinations made by Snow College.
 The standard for nonresident exempt status is a preponderance of evidence.
 The standard for students classified under the rebuttable presumption is substantial evidence.
-Each standard is measured by the totality of the circumstances.
+Each standard is measured by the totality of the circumstances. - 7.6.
+Time Computation.44 - 7.6.1.

-5R.7.6 TIME COMPUTATION.51

 Time spent paying tuition under a waiver granted pursuant to Regents' policy R513 cannot be used as time spent in Utah for satisfying requirements for resident student status.
-Students receiving waivers under R513 include:

-- Western Undergraduate Exchange (WUE) students; - Western Regional Graduate Program (WRGP) students; - Professional Student Exchange Program/WICHE students; - Alumni Legacy Scholarship recipients; and - Dixie State University's Good Neighbor students.
+Students receiving waivers under R513 include: - Western Undergraduate Exchange (WUE) students; - Western Regional Graduate Program (WRGP) students; - Professional Student Exchange Program/WICHE students; - Alumni Legacy Scholarship recipients; and - Dixie State University's Good Neighbor students.